ChrisHutchinson1982/bank_tech_test/README.md

 The code is structured into two classes:

-- Transaction Class: This is used to initialise each transaction with date, amount and type (credit and debit) information and is responsible for all transaction specific methods.
+- Transaction Class: This is used to initialise each transaction with date, amount and type (credit and debit) information and is responsible for transaction specific methods.

-For example, it is used to check inputs are valid, gets value to add to balance and formats transaction string for statement.
+It is used to check inputs are valid, gets value to add to balance and formats transaction string for statement.

-- Account Class: This is used to store all transaction, track the balance and to return a printed statement.
+- Account Class: This is used to store all transaction, tracks the balance and to return a printed statement.
 It will throw errors if transaction inputs are invalid and re-order transaction by date.